SrMordred/odin-raylib-template/generator/README.md

 # Generator

-Call `generate.py` to generate bindings and the project template folder
+Call `generate.py` to generate bindings and the project `template` folder.
+Remeber to copy the `template` folder outside this project to work with, since the generator will wipeout the `template` folder.

 Requires:
 * Python 3